-The ballpark will offer limited sight viewing of the 4thFest Fireworks Show.
+The ballpark will offer limited sight viewing of the 2015 fireworks show.
 People who view the fireworks from within the ballpark will probably miss the ground and special effects which make up approximately 35% of the show.
 The better viewing will be from home plate to right field as the rest of the stadium will have an obstructed sight line.
 Unfortunately, due to the terrain, the scoreboard and other obstructions could still interfere with some of the fireworks viewing.

 What will happen with inclement weather?

 Our intention will be to shoot the fireworks even in inclement weather.
 We have successfully launched the fireworks in mild rain to heavy downpours over the years.
 With the audience in attendance and the fireworks field prepared to go we will do everything within our control to enjoy the spectacular fireworks on the 4th of July.
 Should we incur heavy lightening or strong winds we may have to delay the show temporarily until the weather passes.

 Where can I park and what time will the lots be open?

 General parking opens at 9am.
 Early bird parking (in lot 43 and 83 off University Drive) opens at 8:00am.
 A $10.00 per car donation is requested.
 Cars will be directed to lots at the discretion of police as determined by traffic conditions.